cocos/cocos-docs/en/animation/curve-editor.md

 ### Editing keyframe data

-In the Curve Editor, the keyframe values are already displayed visually, so dragging the keyframes up, down, left and right is actually modifying the keyframe data itself.
-In some cases where you need to control the keyframe value precisely, you can right-click on the keyframe and select **Edit Keyframe Data** in the pop-up menu.
+In the Curve Editor, the keyframe values are already displayed visually, dragging the keyframes up, down, left, and right is actually modifying the underlying keyframe data.
+In some cases where controlling the keyframe value precisely is necessary, right-click on the keyframe and select **Edit Keyframe Data** in the pop-up menu.

 ![edit-key](animation-curve/edit-key.png)